Hot off the press.

 Canadian Museum for Human Rights

-Assiniboine Park has been serving as one of the city’s most popular and storied gathering places for well over 100 years.
-Today, a new chapter in the park’s history is being written as a $200-million investment is underway.
-Plans include a breathtaking new conservatory, a children’s Nature Playground, the construction of the new Qualico Family Centre and the doubling in size of the ever-popular Duck Pond for wildlife viewing in the summer and skating in the winter.
+Assiniboine Park has been serving as one of the city’s most popular and storied gathering places for more than 100 years.
+Today, a new chapter in the park’s history is being written as a $200-million redevelopment is in progress.

 A dramatic transformation to Assiniboine Park Zoo is taking place, with enhanced facilities for visitors and new exhibits, including the signature Journey to Churchill exhibit, opening in summer 2014.
 Journey to Churchill, operating in conjunction with the Assiniboine Park Zoo’s new International Polar Bear Conservation Centre, will actively contribute to environmental and wildlife education, research, and conservation in Manitoba.
 It promises to be one of the most significant projects in North American zoo history, offering an unrivaled Arctic species exhibit that can only be seen in Winnipeg.